zhaoweiguo/knowledge.zhaoweiguo.com.bkg/_sources/2cores/blockchain.rst.txt

 三大原则::

-  1.No-trust
+  1. No-trust
     Any other node might be evil
-  2.Rely on cryptographic proofs for consistency 3.Incentivize cooperation + make attacks costly
+  2. Rely on cryptographic proofs for consistency
+  3. Incentivize cooperation + make attacks costly

 ::